Why We Love Casio Privia PX 150

 You can also use their two track recorder to record your own performances so it’s great way for you to compose your own music on the PX 150 and listen back whenever needed for further alteration.

-For connectivity and expansion the PX-150 does have a USB slot on the back which allows you to connect your mac or pc very easily.
+For connectivity and expansion the PX-150 does have a USB slot on the back which allows you to connect your Mac or PC very easily.
 It easily connects with smart devices because Privia products are globally class compliant.
-So you just need to plug into your computer and they work without having to downloads drivers saving you from lots of headache.
+So you just need to plug it into your computer and they work without having to downloads drivers saving you from lots of headache.

 My Experience With Casio Casio PX 150 Digital Piano

 So, In short I can conclude that Casio Privia PX 150 is good piano if you are a beginner or an intermediate.
 The price of Casio Privia PX 150 is also not on higher end and is worth your investment if you are a serious toward your music.